Patagonia Nano Puff

 The Thermoball has quite tapered fit on the women’s models, but the men’s has enough room to layer underneath.

 Another slight style difference worth mentioning is the stitching.
 The Nano Puff has a staggered brick wall design, whereas the Thermoball is stacked bricks.
 You can see the difference in the images below.

 If you are concerned about how these companies care for the environment, then this section is for you.

-Patagonia is renowned for it, and goes a little further with their materials selection and recycling.
+Patagonia is renowned for it and goes a little further with its materials selection and recycling.
 The insulation in the Nano Puff is 55% post-consumer recycled content.
 The Thermoball does not do this.